 One such risk is the payment processes of the construction industry, which have become a focal point of research in recent years.

-Below are some key construction categories with recent statistics from that shed light on the state of the industry in the US, the workforce that powers it, and payment standards.
+Below are some key construction categories with recent statistics that shed light on the state of the industry in the US, the workforce that powers it, and payment standards.
 These statistics not only provide a current outlook for construction, but also future trends for the industry.

 The US construction industry at a glance

-In 2019, the US construction industry was worth $1.3 trillion.1
+In 2022, the US construction industry was worth $2.1 trillion based on gross output.1

 As of 2020, the construction industry has 680,000+ employers and 7 million employees2 — this is a decrease from 2018, where there were 11.2 million construction employees.3